 It’s no surprise that smoking can increase your risk for many diseases.
 We all know smoking can cause lung cancer, but it’s also linked to colorectal cancer.
 Smoking is just a bad idea altogether.
 It’s easier said than done, but quitting smoking is one of the best things you can do for yourself.

 A few drinks a week isn’t going to put you at risk for colorectal cancer, but heavy alcohol use has been linked to colorectal cancer.

 All of the factors listed above can be controlled by you!
 You only get one body, take good care of it.
 There are risk factors that are beyond our control and cannot be changed.

-Colonoscopy screenings are suggested when you turn 50, that’s because your chances for developing colorectal cancer increase after you turn 50.
-Don’t ignore getting screened.
-Colon cancer is a very slow growing cancer and you may never develop signs.
+Colonoscopy screenings are suggested when you turn 50.
+Colorectal cancer is a disease that can be caught early and removed without further treatment, so don’t ignore getting screened.
+It’s also a very slow growing cancer and you may never develop signs.